-Students seeking admission into the Dental Assistant program must arrange an appointment with the program faculty prior to submitting the application packet.
+Students seeking admission into the Dental Assistant Program must arrange an appointment with the program faculty prior to submitting the application packet.
 This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
-Application packets are available at the Allied Health and Life Sciences Division, Cabell Hall Room 304 or call (304) 696-6270 for more information.